 Investing in the Shares does not insulate the investor from certain risks, including price volatility.
-The following table illustrates the movement in the ETH Holdings per Share (non-GAAP) versus the ETH Index Price (non-GAAP) and the Trust's GAAP NAV per Share from December 14, 2017 to December 31, 2018:
+The following table illustrates the movement in the ETC Holdings per Share (Non-GAAP), which equals the ETC Holdings of the Trust divided by the number of outstanding Shares since April 24, 2017 (date of the first Creation Basket of the Trust) through December 31, 2018, as well as the ETC Index Price (Non-GAAP) and the GAAP NAV per Share:

-For more information about how we determine the ETH Holdings per Share, see "Grayscale Ethereum Trust - Valuation of ETH and Determination of the Trust's ETH Holdings."
+For more information about how we determine the ETC Holdings per Share, see "Grayscale Ethereum Classic Trust - Valuation of ETC and Determination of the Trust's ETC Holdings."